Streamerbot/docs/streamerbot/3.api/2.triggers/twitch/ads/ad-run.md

     type: number
     description: The length of the ad in seconds
     value: 90
+    - name: adLengthMs
+    type: number
+    description: The length of the ad in milliseconds
+    value: 90000
   - name: adScheduled
     type: boolean
     description: Is the ad scheduled?